mandres2/sortingAlgorithm/README.md

 Starting from a complete binary tree, we can modify it to become a Max-Heap by running a function called ‘heapify’ on all the non-leaf elements of the heap. i.e. ‘heapify’ uses recursion.

+### Counting Sort:

+Counting sort is a sorting technique based on keys between a specific range.
+It works by counting the number of objects having distinct key values (kind of hashing).
+Then doing some arithmetic to calculate the position of each object in the output sequence.

+Time Complexity: O(n+k) where n is the number of elements in input array and k is the range of input.
+Auxiliary Space: O(n+k)

 <!-- <table>
   <tr>
     <td><img  src="img/ss1.png"></td>